aristocrats/sikky/README.md

 ## Code coverage

 Code coverage will probably not be integrated because I may end up blocking for your own configuration.
+If you are in a reel need for code coverage report, you may take a look at a boilerplate I'm using for my own projects.
+Its a modified version of this boilerplate.
+[Found here:](https://github.com/cirloc/cirloc)

 ## Server testing

  Server testing with Mocha will not be integrated because there are too many different ways to do it and I have no idea what configuration you prefer :)